1bowlLIYUFAN/LIYUFAN/about.md

 `2015 - 2017`
 __as Engineer:__ Formula Racing Team of BIT, Beijing Institute of Technology

-__as Engineer:__ Reviewer for Leonardo journal; Subreviewer for VINCI'22 and ICTAI'22 conference.
+__as Reviewer:__ Reviewer for Leonardo journal; Subreviewer for VINCI'22 and ICTAI'22 conference.